Let’s set the record straight about details from an income tax return with the IRS Letter 4883C.

 It should be clear this letter doesn’t constitute a tax review or audit.
 It also doesn’t immediately mean there is already identity theft.

-The IRS just wants to make sure the taxpayer filing the taxes will receive the tax refund due them.
+The IRS just wants to make sure the taxpayer filing the taxes will receive the tax refund due.

 In the letter, the agency will provide the following information: